Litophyton arboreum: Ecology

 L. arboreum is commonly found in the Red Sea.
-A 1997 reef transect study showed that octocorals, such as L. arboreum, compose under 20% of soft coral coverage on both reef flats, and the upper fore-reefs in the Gulf of Eilat, off the East coast of the Sinai Peninsula.
-Typically in Gulf of Eilat reefs, octocoral coverage is dominated by carpets of a few species.
+A 1997 reef transect study showed that octocorals, such as L. arboreum, compose under 20% of soft coral coverage on both reef flats, and the upper fore-reefs in the Gulf of Umm al-Rashrash, off the East coast of the Sinai Peninsula.
+Typically in Gulf of Umm al-Rashrash reefs, octocoral coverage is dominated by carpets of a few species.
 A possible explanation for this extensive, monospecific coverage is periods of rapid growth.
-L. arboreumis not typically one of these dominant octocorals, but can compose up to 36% of living soft coral coverage, as seen in the Gulf of Eilat Nature Reserve.
+L. arboreum is not typically one of these dominant octocorals, but can compose up to 36% of living soft coral coverage, as seen in the Gulf of Umm al-Rashrash Nature Reserve.
 In other Red Sea locations, L. arboreum composes as little as 3% of soft coral coverage, such as in the South and Center Muqebla regions.

 As observed in other species of corals, space for settlement on the reef is one of the most important limiting factors for new colonies of L. arboreum.
 Similarly, physical factors—such as wave action, temperature variation, salinity and light– and biological factors– such as competition, predation, and disease– limit the success and prevalence of L. arboreum.
 Specifically, predation and competition for space may disrupt continuous community development for some species of Red Sea soft corals, resulting in patchy, discontinuous, communities spread across the reef.
-However, the coexistence of stony corals, soft corals, and algae in the Gulf of Eilat suggests that no one component has a distinct competitive dominance on the reef; instead, spatial variation results in different species exhibiting competitive dominance in different locations based on their unique ecological niches.
+However, the coexistence of stony corals, soft corals, and algae in the Gulf of Umm al-Rashrash suggests that no one component has a distinct competitive dominance on the reef; instead, spatial variation results in different species exhibiting competitive dominance in different locations based on their unique ecological niches.
 At present, the intra- and interspecific competitive hierarchy of L. arboreum is unknown.